ramytramit/ramytramit.github.io/projects/more-cowbell.md

 <img class="ui fluid rounded image" src="../images/studio-pre.jpg">
 <br>

 **As I'm sure I mentioned a few times** in my profile, I'm a bit of a music fan.
 About 6 or 7 years ago, my wife was in the process of redesigning the downstairs portion of her house so we could move into it.
 She knew I always wanted to have my own studio, so she asked me if I’d like to have my own space for it the newly renovated space.
 Of course, without any hesitation, I said, “YES!” … there was one caveat though, and that was that I had to build it myself.
-She would extend her old walk-in closet into 1/3 of her old bedroom, and I could 1/3 of the space for my studio, and the outside area as a lounge.
+She would extend her old walk-in closet into 1/3 of her old bedroom which I could use for my studio and the remaining area as a lounge and (music) listening room.
 I just needed to design and build it all myself.
 I love a good challenge, so I took her up on it.

 <br>
 <img class="ui fluid rounded image" src="../images/walken-wall.jpg">